 - Full Year: September through mid-August

-Students may choose to apply for student university housing through Humboldt University or live in a shared apartment with local German students.
-Students who opt for shared apartment living are initially housed in temporary housing arranged by the program until March 1.
+Students may choose to apply for student university housing through Humboldt University or live in independent housing.
+Students who opt for student housing are initially housed in temporary housing arranged by the program until March 1.
 Students who chose independent housing must find their own housing with the help of the on-site coordinator.
 We recommend looking for housing before arriving; however, students looking for independent housing can also stay in temporary housing during the orientation period.
-Throughout the orientation period, students work with the on-site coordinator and a local housing agency to find a room in a shared apartment, where they will live with local Germans for the remainder of the semester or year.
+Throughout the orientation period, students work with the on-site coordinator and local housing agencies to find a room, typically in a shared apartment, where they will live with local students or young Berliners for the remainder of the semester or year.

 Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
 Applications typically require faculty recommendations, so it is important to begin the process early.